mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

     - First, install {{< newtabref href="https://github.com/nvm-sh/nvm" title="NVM" >}} by following {{< newtabref href="https://github.com/nvm-sh/nvm#installing-and-updating" title="these instructions" >}}.

-    - Then, use NVM to install the correct version of Node.js for the Mattermost web app:
+    - Then, use NVM to install the correct version of Node.js for the Mattermost web app (this should be run within the `webapp` directory):
         ```sh
         nvm install
         ```